bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 A DARPA-riff can enable targeted piddling around through low-stakes seedling programs, using a single organizational umbrella to quickly spin up and close down programs, and having some number of 'free radicals.'

 DARPA uses low-stakes seedling programs to 'acid test' the riskiest part of a program idea. [^fn143]There's no reason that a DARPA-riff can't shamelessly copy that strategy directly.
 The trick is to go into them with the explicit attitude "let's see what will happen."
-It's important to acknowledge that while everyone would rather seedlings lead to a promising program than be a nothingburger, reality might have different plans.
+It's important to acknowledge that while everyone would rather seedlings lead to a promising program than be a nothing-burger, reality might have different plans.
 The way to prevent that preference from morphing into pressure is to explicitly make sure that negative results don't have lasting effects.
 Specifically, negative results absolutely cannot affect a program manager's ability to run other experiments or affect an external researcher's relationship with the organization as a whole.[^fn144]

 It's tempting to ask "why do you need a DARPA-like organization at all?
 Just run each program separately."
 An organizational umbrella over programs can turn targeted piddling around into a compounding long-term benefit.[^fn145] The results of piddling around often come in the form of informative failures or tacit knowledge.
 It's easy for these results of piddling around to evaporate.
 If each program was a separate organization, pursuing any serendipitous discovery that didn't help the program move towards its goals would be a distraction.
 Someone might keep track of those discoveries but there would be relatively little incentive to do so.[^fn146] An umbrella structure can enable serendipitous potential side-quests discovered during the main body of a program to be fed back to the beginning of the "pipeline" and possibly become its own program.